raizexo/black-friday-analysis/README.md

 ............................

-This is my attempt on the dataset and I wwill keep udating the readme on all the changes.
+This is my attempt on the dataset and I will keep udating the readme on all the changes.

 ............................